jefftranter/6502/docs/Superboard/README.md

 mine commercially printed and bound at Staples for about $20.

 You will need a 5 Volt power supply rated for at least 3 Amps.
 One inexpensive option is a USB power supply.
-Some USB C supplies (like those designed for a Raspberry Pi 4) can provide this much current.
+Some USB supplies can provide this much current.

 You will need an eraser and programmer for the EPROMs (or just a programmer if you use EEPROMs).
 Unlike the original, no modifications